AlexLipp/compysitional/README.md

 # compysitional
-Python scripts for doing basic statistical analysis on compositional data.
+Python scripts for doing basic statistical analysis on compositional data, with a focus on geochemical data.

 ## Installation